Let’s Help Women Understand: What We Need to Know About Gynecologic CancersPosted on by

 By Cynthia A. Gelb, Director of CDC’s Inside Knowledge campaign

 Once upon a time, women were told to get a Pap test every year.
 And most of us did, even though it wasn’t always clear why we were being tested.
 We just did what we were told and thought it was a surefire way to stay healthy.
 But times and recommendations have changed about what test to have, how often to have it, and the reason to have it.

 Women Need More Information

 Women are confused about their reproductive health.
-As the director of CDC’s Inside Knowledge: Get the Facts About Gynecologic Cancer campaign, I get to hear what women think and know about the five most common GYN cancers: cervical, ovarian, uterine, vaginal, and vulvar cancers.
+As the director of CDC’s Inside Knowledge About Gynecologic Cancer campaign, I get to hear what women think and know about the five most common GYN cancers: cervical, ovarian, uterine, vaginal, and vulvar cancers.

 We recently completed 21 focus groups in English and Spanish in three cities across the United States.
 We heard from 168 women, and every one of them knew they should get a Pap test.
 While most women correctly said the Pap test screens for cervical cancer, many mistakenly believed that the Pap also tests for ovarian and uterine cancers and other conditions.
 Further, the majority of women had never heard of the HPV (human papillomavirus) test, and had no idea if they had received it.
 And most believed that they should get a Pap test every year, even if their doctors advised them to wait longer or to stop getting screened altogether.

 These are the facts about screening for gynecologic cancers: